lavenderwords/LavenGist/README.md

 LavenGist
 =========

-My Gist, some code pieces that make life convenient
+My Gist, some code pieces that make life convenient.
+And some content for reference.